product-os/flowzone/README.md

 This would prevent Flowzone from finding and finalizing existing draft artifacts.

 You can read more about the available merge methods [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github).

+### Config Migrations

+Flowzone's caller contract changes over time, and every change has to reach every caller.
+Flowzone can migrate your caller workflow for you: on each internal PR, and on each push to the default branch, the `Migrate config` job runs [flowzonify](https://github.com/product-os/flowzonify) against this repository's own `.github/workflows/flowzone.yml` and opens a pull request with any outstanding migrations.

+The migration is a comment-preserving, idempotent transform.
+It edits only the lines a migration actually touches, so the pull request is small enough to review at a glance, and running it again on a partly migrated workflow converges rather than double-applying.
+The pull request lives on the `flowzone/migrate-config` branch, and its commit carries the versionist footer your repository type expects — unless you set `disable_versioning: true`, in which case it carries none.

+Notes and limits:

+- **Nothing happens without a token that can write a workflow.** `workflows` is [not one of `GITHUB_TOKEN`'s permissions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#permissions-for-the-github_token), so the default token can never write a file under `.github/workflows/`.
+Flowzone passes an app installation token minted with `workflows: write`, falling back to `FLOWZONE_TOKEN`.
+The token mint soft-fails when the installation does not hold the permission, and with no usable token the job does nothing and stays green.
+- **It never gates a merge.** `Migrate config` is not part of the `All jobs` check.
+A workflow that needs migrating by hand, or a push the token was refused, is reported as a warning.
+- **On by default inside the balena enterprise only.** The `migrate_config` default reads `github.event.enterprise.slug`, so balena's caller fleet is migrated in bulk while everybody else is opted out.
+Set `migrate_config: true` to opt in, or `false` to opt out.
+Either way you can migrate on demand with `npx product-os/flowzonify`, which does the same transform and leaves git to you.
+- **Trusted lanes only.** Fork pull requests receive no secrets, so no token is minted and the job does nothing there.

 ### External Contributions